-Hunsdiecker reaction also has several variations.
+Hunsdiecker’s reaction also has several variations.
 There are cases where silver(I) carboxylate is exchanged with thallium(I) carboxylate and the carboxylic acid is reacted or treated with halide ions of bromine, chloride or iodide and lead tetraacetate mainly to effect halogenation and decarboxylation.
-Similarly, in the preparation of 1-Bromo-3-chlorocyclobutane from 3-chlorocyclobutane carboxylic acid mercury oxide and bromide is used.
+Similarly, in the preparation of 1-Bromo-3-chlorocyclobutane from 3-chlorocyclobutane carboxylic acid mercury oxide and bromide are used.

 Which product is formed in the Hunsdiecker reaction?